Potat05/rust-auto-piano-player/README.md

 * TODO
     * Better midi support
+        * Extract song name from midi if there is any.
+        * Extract description from midi if there is any.
+        * Extract URL from midi if there is any.
     * Figure out github actions to auto build the project
     * Add icon to exe
         * (I have fought hard and long, gave up and failed.
 I do not want to install 5gb of extra stuff just to get icons to work.)